 Capacitors are used in almost every single electronic device on the planet.
-Everyday Einstein explores what they do and how they work.
+Ask Science explores what they do and how they work.

 If you were to take apart pretty much any electronic device in your home, mixed in with the various bits and bobs of circuitry you would find that one device appears over and over again.
 Capacitors come in a variety of shapes and sizes, but they all have the same job: to store up electricity.
 Let’s look at some of the science behind how they work.